-Writer ◊ Editor ◊ Ghostwriter ◊ Brand Strategist ◊ Photographer
+Writer ◊ Editor ◊ Ghostwriter ◊ Content Strategist ◊ Photographer

-Career Summary: Linda is an established writer for print and online media on a wide variety of human interest and business-related issues with specific expertise in the areas of law, corporate and individual branding (including coaching), travel, technology and health.
-An author and contributing writer for top publishing houses, she is familiar with AP and Chicago manual styles.
-Her proficiency with online platforms includes Facebook, Google, Twitter, Tumblr, LinkedIn, WordPress and Pinterest.
+Career Summary: Linda Tancs is an established writer for print and online media on a wide variety of human interest and business-related issues with specific expertise in the areas of law, corporate and individual branding (including coaching), travel, technology, health and theology.
+An author and contributing writer for top publishing houses, she is familiar with AP, APA and Chicago manual styles.
+Her proficiency with online platforms includes Facebook, Twitter, LinkedIn, WordPress and Pinterest.
 She is a photographer and iStock contributor.

 Nonfiction: Understanding Trademark Law: A Beginner’s Guide (April 2009, Oxford University Press); Understanding Copyright Law: A Beginner’s Guide (October 2009, Oxford University Press); Understanding Patent Law: A Beginner’s Guide (March 2010, Oxford University Press).
 These books are now published by Thomson Reuters.